lisa-rosenberg/rain-world-ecosystem-plus/README.md

 & '.\MonoMod.RuntimeDetour.HookGen.exe' 'S:\Games\SteamLibrary\steamapps\common\Rain World\RainWorld_Data\Managed\Assembly-CSharp.dll'
 ```

 This generates the `MMHOOK_Assembly-CSharp.dll` which contains hookable delegate definitions (e.g., `On.NeedleWormAI`).
+These are essential for reflection-based hooking and proper mod development, making this step absolutely mandatory.
+When set up correctly, you can even jump into the generated source (e.g., with `Ctrl + B` in JetBrains Rider), which is super helpful.

 ### Building